bsiranosian/deeporigin_tools/README.md

 ## Table of contents

-1. Backup
+1. Backup: `src/backup`.
- a.
 Tools and a script for backing up everything within the Deep Origin Data Hub.
 This is purely a POC, the packaging structure for this core is incorrect and should not be relied on!